 Stay in touch, even if you feel awkward, even if you don’t know what to say.
 It’s better to be there and risk making a mistake, saying the ‘wrong’ thing and sticking through the friendship to repair it, than just disappearing.

 I hope this helps you to reach out to a loved one.
 I am wishing you good days, warm hearts and lovely letters.

 Pretty By Post has made it really easy for you to be prepared with our Sympathy Curated Collection.
 Be sure to sign up for the PbP newsletter so you can get instant access to the resource library, which includes a pretty PDF version of this blog post that you can download.
 You’ll find other cool free stuff in the resource library like printables and worksheets, to help you stay organized and make it as easy as possible to send cards and spread love.

 Grace is recognised as a trailblazer by thousands of people who have seen her speak and participated in her programs.
 She regularly guest tutors at universities and training programs and coaches clients internationally.
 Currently living – and thriving – with often debilitating illness, she knows, firsthand, the emotional and physical roller coaster that accompanies diagnosis and life struggle.

-Awards include a Future Young Leader of Wales Award, multiple wins in the Great British Entrepreneur Awards 2015, (Social Enterprise and Eco categories).
+Awards include a Future Young Leader of Wales Award and multiple wins in the Great British Entrepreneur Awards 2015 (Social Enterprise and Eco categories).
 Grace is featured in The Times, The Huffington Post, Marie Claire magazine and Positive News and gave an internationally renowned TEDx talk.

 Grace loves gardening, painting and she firmly believes that life is meant to be celebrated.